How It Happened

 Too often, the paramount interest is related to economics factors, which in turn contributes to the current social-consumer narrative.
 We get fed with so much information daily, yet we’re lacking coverage on many of the issues that are so fundamentally vital to us all.

 As a result of this informational imbalance, we became motivated to share our discoveries.
 Indeed, the site started off as a place to curate and keep track of what we had been learning.
-A place that we could easily access anywhere with an internet connection and provide for our friends an interesting and reliable place to learn about the sustainably related topics.
+A handy space that we could access easily from anywhere with an internet connection.
+One that could also provide for our friends & family an interesting and reliable place to learn about the sustainably related topics.

 Initially, I had really been all about the social media.
-It’s definitely a great way to stay connected to topics and events, but with the enormous flow of information, it was tough to get back to and find some of the stories and sources.
-I did create a Facebook Page but soon realized that my followers weren’t seeing my posts unless I paid to promote them.
+It’s definitely a great way to stay connected to topics and events!
+But with the enormous flow of information, it was tough to track down some previous posts and their sources.
+It was also challenging to get through to followers.
+Despite having created a Facebook Page early on, we soon realized that very few followers were actually seeing our posts.
+Unless we paid to promote them of course.

 I had once heard that trying to change the mind of a group of people was comparable to steering a really large ship.
 It’s a somewhat common comparison in business to think of the CEO of a corporation as a ship’s captain.
 Consequently, there are a number of stories and anecdotes that refer to the capacity of change leaders in an organization as trying to steer the group.